 Click on the image to see what a Maltese Certificate of Good Standing looks like and what it contains.

 The Certificate of Incorporation is a legal document issued by the Maltese Registrar of Companies.
 The registration certificate includes the company name, company type, registration number, registered office address and date of registration.
-The certificate can be legalised with the apostille at the Foreign office in Malta.
+The certificate can be legalised with an apostille at the Foreign office in Malta.

 We can also supply a registry copy of the companies Articles of Association, issued under the Malta Companies Act, chapter 386.